keepthrifty/keepthrifty.github.io/_drafts/mortgage-math-101.md

 If you're going to commit to paying hundreds of thousands of dollars on something, shouldn't you understand the math involved?

-If you know how to break down your mortgage payments into their parts (principal and interest), you can probably skip this post.
-We'll get to more advanced concepts in another post :)

-This post will give you the basics of the math behind mortgages.
+I've been wanting to write a post about our "mortgage journey" and how we're on-track to save $160,000 on our mortgage through some powerful tactics.

+As I got started on that one, I realized that I didn't have a resource to point readers to in case they weren't comfortable with the math behind mortgage principal and interest.

+So, this post is the fix to that - this should help you understand the math behind mortgages so you can be a savvy consumer :)

 As a case example, we'll use the first mortgage we got on our house so you can see the numbers in action.

-> This post focuses on "standard" fixed mortgages; there are other flavors out there, but those go beyond "Mortgage Math 101".
-> I recommend sticking with fixed mortgages unless you understand the math behind the others and really know what you're getting yourself into.
+__Disclaimer:__ _If you are either super comfortable with the math behind mortgages or have absolutely no interest in understanding how principal and interest are calculated, feel free to skip this post and keep an eye out for the next one :)_

 # What is a mortgage? #